Required

 • Theft claims (sometimes the insurance companies even send an investigator to locate the vehicle)

-Identity theft – Maryland Criminal Code §8-301 – the fraudulent acquisition and use of another individual’s personal or private identifying information without their consent, including:
+According to Maryland Criminal Code § 8-301, identity theft is the fraudulent acquisition and use of another individual’s personal or private identifying information without their consent, including:

 • Names